naturenomad/naturenomad/README.md

 - 👋 Hi, I’m @naturenomad
-- 👀 I’m currently interested in coding challenges in R, Python and Bash, and web development with HTML5, CSS3 and Javscript.
+- 👀 I’m currently interested in coding challenges Python, Bash, PostgreSql and web development with HTML5, CSS3 and Javscript.
 - 💞️ I like collaborating on science and environmental projects.
+- This github area is currently used mainly as a repository of exercises to stay fresh in these skills.
 - 📫 How to reach me.. same username at protonmail.

 <!---